tsmolar/simplisafetest/README.md

 # simplisafetest
 temp repository for simplisafe

-environment set up
+<b>environment set up</b>
-  I have created a script named install-aws-cli.sh that will download and install the amazon cli tool, if needed
+<p>I have created a script named install-aws-cli.sh that will download and install the amazon cli tool, if needed</p>